George-Meskhoradze/Tic-Tac-Toe/README.md

-THis game is Unfinished you can play with 2 players only but not against computer
+This game is Unfinished you can play with 2 players only but not against computer